htay-htay-thwe/readingContents/README.md

 ## 🔹 Future Improvements

-* Add user authentication and role-based content access.
-* Integrate with a real backend API for dynamic content.
 * Implement offline support and PWA capabilities.
 * Add unit and end-to-end tests for components and pages.